Cost of Living in Brazil

 Expenses vary widely across categories.
 In general, accommodation, transportation and manufactured goods are expensive; food costs are variable based on whether one eats out or cooks at home, and services are relatively inexpensive because labour costs are low.

 Brazil has made significant strides in moving people out of extreme poverty over the past decade and in decreasing income inequality.
 However, there are still vast disparities in wealth between the richest and the poorest.
 Expats making an international salary will be among the wealthy, and even those making a local salary will likely find that they are firmly upper middle class.
 While Brazil remains well behind the US and Western Europe in terms of overall development, living in a city and earning a good salary, expats have access to most of the conveniences they can expect to find anywhere in the world.
-These include restaurants, cultural activities, household goods, clothing and accessories, and a wide variety of services.

 Cost of accommodation in Brazil